x01000101x/x01000101x/README.md

 ### Hi, I'm Leonard 👋

 - 🔭 I’m currently working on school works
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Ruby
 - 👯 I’m looking to collaborate on Web projects
 - 🤔 I’m looking for an IT Partner
-- 💬 Ask me about Anything related to IT
+- 💬 Ask me anything related to IT
 - 📫 How to reach me: [Instagram - @leodamaniik](https://www.instagram.com/leodamaniik/)
 - ⚡ Fun fact: I like learning